biocore/qiime/doc/tutorials/fungal_its_analysis.rst

 .. warning::

 	The links in the above notebook won't work as they represent the output of one specific run of the notebook.
 You can download the notebook ``.ipynb`` file to run it on your own notebook server from the page linked above (see ``Download notebook`` link on the top-right of that page).

-For more information on using QIIME with IPython, see `our recent paper here <http://www.nature.com/ismej/journal/vaop/ncurrent/full/ismej2012123a.html>`_.
-You can find more information on the `IPython Notebook here <http://ipython.org/ipython-doc/stable/interactive/htmlnotebook.html>`_, and the `nbviewer tool (which we use to display the notebook) here <http://nbviewer.ipython.org/>`_.
+For more information on using QIIME with IPython, see `Ragan-Kelley et al. (2014) <http://www.nature.com/ismej/journal/vaop/ncurrent/full/ismej2012123a.html>`_.
+You can find more information on the `IPython Notebook here <http://ipython.org/notebook>`_, and the `nbviewer tool (which we use to display the notebook) here <http://nbviewer.ipython.org/>`_.